gasparka/thesis/docs/4_examples.rst

     :align: center
     :figclass: align-center

-    Moving average filter applied on noisy signal
+    Moving average filter applied on noisy signal, coded in :numref:`mavg-pyha`

 Good noise reduction performance can be explained by the frequency response of the MA filter (:numref:`mavg_freqz`), showing that it is a low-pass filter.
-Passband width and stopband attenuation are controlled by the window length.
+The passband width and stopband attenuation are controlled by the window length.

 .. _mavg_freqz: